Isovector density and isospin impurity in $^{40} \mathrm{Ca}$: Isospin impurity and isospin symmetry breaking forces

 The mixing amplitude $\varepsilon^{\tau=1}$ might be evaluated with the Coulomb potential, \be V_C(r)=\frac{Ze^2}{R}\left(\frac{3}{2}-\frac{r^2}{2R^2}\right), \ee which is obtained by assuming a constant charge distribution in the sphere of radius $R$.
 The mixing matrix element is then expressed as \be \brakket{\rm GMR, \tau=1}{V^{\rm ISB}}{\rm GS}=\int d\br \rho^{\rm IVTR}_{\tau=1}(\br)V_C(r) \ee

 In the proton-neutron two-fluid model \cite{BM2}, the excitation energy of IVGMR is estimated to be \be \hbar \omega^{\tau=1}_{\rm GMR}=170/A^{1/3} \, \mathrm{MeV}, \ee which is 49.7MeV for ${}^{40} \mathrm{Ca}$.
 Taking the Werntz-\"Uberall-type transition density for IVGMR having the full sum rule strength and the IVGMS energy \eqref{BM-IVGMR}, the isospin impurity is evaluated as \be \varepsilon^2=2.5\times 10^{-6}Z^4/A^{4/3}, \ee which gives $\varepsilon^2$=0.29\% for ${}^{40} \mathrm{Ca}$.
-This value is about two times larger than the hydrodynamical model evaluation in Ref.~\cite{BM1}, $\varepsilon ({\text two-fluid})^2=3.50\times 10^{-7}Z^2A^{2/3}$.
+This value is about two times larger than the hydrodynamical model evaluation in Ref.~\cite{BM1}, $\varepsilon$ (two-fluid)$^2=3.50\times 10^{-7}Z^2A^{2/3}$.
 The self-consistent RPA calculations for IVGMR were performed in Ref.~\cite{HSZ} with Skyrme interactions.
 With a Skyrme interaction SIII, the IV monopole strength is rather widely spread in energy and the average excitation energy in ${}^{40} \mathrm{Ca}$ becomes a much lower energy, $\overline{\hbar \omega}^{\tau=1}=33.5 \, \mathrm{MeV} $, than Eq.~\eqref{BM-IVGMR}.
 Consequently, the microscopic HF+RPA model gives even larger isospin mixing than that given in Eq.~\eqref{IS-impurity}.
-In Ref.~\cite{HS}, the isospin impurity is estimated as 0.57 \% in ${}^{40} \mathrm{Ca}$ with SIII Skyrme interaction.
+In Ref.~\cite{HS}, the isospin impurity is estimated as 0.57 \% in ${}^{40} \mathrm{Ca}$ by using HF+TDA model with SIII Skyrme interaction.
+The sum rule value of Fermi transitions is linked to the isospin impurity in the HF+TDA model, while the present HF model calculates directly the overlap between the proton and neutron HF wave functions to evaluate the isospin impurity.
+The two models are equivalent to evaluate the impurity, while the HF+RPA model provides an additional effect of the ground state correlations on the isospin impurity.

 For the collective amplitude of IVGMR in ${}^{40} \mathrm{Ca}$, Eq.~\eqref{eq:alpha} gives $|\alpha^{\tau=1}|^2=0.0192$ for the IVGMR energy with SIII interaction.
 With these $\alpha^{\tau=1}$ and $\varepsilon$, the renormalized transition density gives the IV density in the ground state and compared with the HF isovector density in Fig.~\ref{fig:PVC-den}.
-Is it remarkable that the PVC density obtained by using SAMi-J27 interaction follows quite closely the HF IV density.
+It is remarkable that the PVC density obtained by using SAMi-J27 interaction follows quite closely the HF IV density.
 This is the reason why the HF and PVC models give almost the same isospin impurity although the two models evaluate quite differently the values \cite{HS,Xavi2}.
+Thus, the large isospin impurity obtained by the HF results takes into account implicitly the coupling between the single-particle wave functions and the collective IVGMR due to the Coulomb interaction.